voidsong-dragonfly/engineeredcompatibility/README.md

  - ElementalCraft:
      - Adds Springaline, Springaline Buds, Springaline Glass, and Burnt Glass to the Rockcutting Blade
  - PneumaticCraft: Repressurized:
-     - Added High-Cetane Biodiesel to the fuel registry
+     - Adds High-Cetane Biodiesel to the fuel registry
-     - Added Etching Acid recipe to the Mixer
+     - Adds Etching Acid recipe to the Mixer
-     - Added Tough Fabric recipe for Bandages
+     - Adds Tough Fabric recipe for Bandages
-     - Added Smooth Plastic Bricks to the "connector insulator" list
+     - Adds Smooth Plastic Bricks to the "connector insulator" list
-     - Added compat between IE and PNC circuit construction systems
+     - Adds compat between IE and PNC circuit construction systems
          - Plastic Sheets can be used to make circuit backplanes in the Engineer's Workbench
          - Duroplast Sheets can be used to make Capacitors and Empty PCBs in the Engineer's Workbench
          - Finished PCBs can be made with Capacitors and Vacuum Tubes in the Engineer's Workbench
          - Etching Acid can be made from Phenolic Resin in the Mixer without mob parts
  - Serene Seasons:
-     - Added season support to Industrial Hemp
+     - Adds season support to Industrial Hemp
  - Totemic:
      - Adds Red Cedar woodset to the Sawmill
  - Tough As Nails: